-- How did you come up with the idea for this project? - What did you learn from your background search? - How long did it take you to build the apparatus? - How did you build the apparatus? - How much time (many days) did it take to run the experiments (grow the plants) (collect each data point)? - How many times did you run the experiment with each configuration? - How many experiment runs are represented by each data point on the chart? - Did you take all data (run the experiment) under the same conditions, e.g., at the same temperature (time of day) (lighting conditions)? - How does your apparatus (equipment) (instrument) work? - What do you mean by (terminology or jargon used by the student)? - Do you think there is an application in industry for this knowledge (technique)? - Were there any books that helped you do your analysis (build your apparatus)? - When did you start this project? or, How much of the work did you do this year? (some students bring last year's winning project back, with only a few enhancements) - What is the next experiment to do in continuing this study? - Are there any areas that we not have covered which you feel are important? - Do you have any questions for me?
+- What did you learn from your background search? - How long did it take you to build/design your experiment? - How many times did you run the experiment with each configuration? - What are the variables in your experiment? - Did you take all data (run the experiment) under the same conditions, e.g., at the same temperature (time of day) (lighting conditions)? - How does your experiment (equipment) (instrument) work? - What do you mean by (terminology or jargon used by the student)? - How can your experiment be applied to everyday life or industry? - When did you start this project? or, How much of the work did you do this year? (some students bring last year's winning project back, with only a few enhancements) - What is the next experiment to do in continuing this study? - If you could do this project again, what would you do differently? - Are there any areas that we not have covered which you feel are important? - What is something you learned during this project? - Why is your project/experiment important?